OpenNyAI/Opennyai/README.md

 #### 2.1.2 Run Rhetorical Role model only
-For detailed information about the Rhetorical Roles model, please refer to the [paper](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.470.pdf) and [git repo](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline).
+For detailed information about the Rhetorical Roles model, please refer to [git repo](https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline).

 Use following python to get structure of 2 court judgments using sentence rhetorical roles.
 ```python